Azure/azure-powershell/src/Websites/Websites.Autorest/examples/Update-AzStaticWebAppUser.md

 This command updates a user entry with the listed roles.

-### Example 2: Updates a user entry with the listed roles by pipeline
+### Example 2: Update a user entry with the listed roles by pipeline
 ```powershell
 PS C:\> Get-AzStaticWebAppUser -ResourceGroupName azure-rg-test -Name staticweb-portal01 -Authprovider 'all'  | Update-AzStaticWebAppUser -Role 'contributor'